 - Third party service providers (like Google, LinkedIn) who are located in the US or UK, which may provide information about you.
 The information varies (e.g. name, company name, company contact number or sometimes work email) and is controlled by that service provider OR as authorized by you via your privacy settings at that service provider; and

 - Other third party sources, such as events and conferences.
 For example, information in the form of an event brochure release where your image is used with your name, company name and a job title or through direct contact during an event in the form of a business card exchange.

 How we use personal information

 - We will use your personal information:

-- To fulfil a contract, or take steps linked to a contract: in particular, in facilitating and processing services that take place on our Platform models, like responding to support tickets or answering any daily queries
+- To fulfil a contractual agreement, or take steps linked to a contractual agreement: in particular, in facilitating and processing services that take place on our Platform models, like responding to support tickets or answering any daily queries.

 - To update you with operational news and information about our product and services (e.g. to notify you about changes to our services, scheduled analytical maintenance, website disruptions or security updates)

-- To manage our relationship with you (e.g. by responding to your comments or queries submitted to us on the sites)
+- To manage our relationship with you (e.g. by responding to your comments or queries submitted to us on our site)

 - To manage our legal and operational affairs

 - To provide general administrative and performance functions and activities